History, tourist information, and nearby accommodation

 Attraction Type: Garden

-Location: Between Harrogate & Wetherby on the A661, 1 mile south east of the A661 junction with the Harrogate southern bypass.
+Location: Between Harrogate & Wetherby on the A661, one mile south-east of the A661 junction with the Harrogate southern bypass.

 Website: Plumpton Rocks